kelvin-bz/blog/_posts/2024-07-06-blockchain-for-dummies.md

 **Consensus**: Changes to the blockchain require the agreement (consensus) of the majority of the network's nodes.
 To modify a historical block, you'd need to convince the majority of nodes to rewrite the entire chain from that point onwards, which is computationally infeasible and extremely unlikely.

+Different blockchains use various consensus mechanisms to agree on the validity of transactions and the state of the blockchain.

+**Proof of Work (PoW)**: Used by Bitcoin, it requires solving complex puzzles to add blocks, making it difficult for malicious actors to alter history due to the immense computational power needed.

+**Proof of Stake (PoS)**: Employed by Ethereum 2.0, it selects validators based on staked cryptocurrency, disincentivizing malicious actions as they risk losing their stake.

 ## P2P (Peer-to-Peer) Network